 Spark Naturals Essential Oils: I prefer essential oils from Spark Naturals.
 They are high quality yet reasonably priced.
 In addition, there are no membership fees and a distributor relationship is not necessary to get best pricing.
 Interested in checking them out?
 Backdoor Survival readers get a 10% discount by using coupon code BACKDOORSURVIVAL at checkout!

-NOW Foods Essential Oils: For the most part, I use essential oils from Spark Naturals.
+NOW Foods Essential Oils : For the most part, I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
-On the other hand, NOW Foods has decent essential oils at a budget price plus they can be purchased at Amazon.com.
+On the other hand, NOW Foods has decent essential oils at a budget price.
 Here are a few to get you started: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil, and Now Foods Lavender Oil.
 For a delightful smell just like roses, try Geranium in your soap or diffuser at a much lower cost.

 ZAQ Noor Diffuser: Of my three diffusers, this is my favorite and is therefore the one I recommend.
 It puts out a strong, fragrant mist that is both soothing and healing.
 My second most favorite is the ZAQ Dew (pictured below).
 With both diffuser, the really cool thing is that the light (which can be turned off) changes colors all by its own self.
 Very soothing and I love it!